Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: The parton model with quark and hadron masses

-Finally, coming back to the hadronic level, we can relate the hadronic helicity structure functions $F_{\lambda}$ to the tensor structure functions $F_{i}$ using Eq.~(\ref{eq:Fhelicity}) and obtain:\footnote{ Note that while the $F_i$ structure functions of Eq.~(\ref{eq:master-rescaled}) are evaluated at $x_N$, the relations of this section hold in general; hence, we omit the subscripts on $x_N$ here. }
+Finally, coming back to the hadronic level, we can relate the hadronic helicity structure functions $F_{\lambda}$ to the tensor structure functions $F_{i}$ using Eq.~\eqref{eq:helicity_str_fns} and obtain:\footnote{ Note that while the $F_i$ structure functions of Eq.~\eqref{eq:master-rescaled} are evaluated at $x_N$, the relations of this section hold at the nucleus and averaged nucleon level; hence, we omit here the super/subscripts on $F_i$ and $x_N$. }

 where $r=r_A=r_N = \sqrt{1+4 \varepsilon^2}$ and $\varepsilon=(xM/Q)$.
-The $F_0$ helicity structure function is related to the longitudinal structure $F_L$ of Eq.~(\ref{eq:fl}) via
+The $F_0$ helicity structure function is related to the longitudinal structure $F_L$ of Eq.~\eqref{eq:fl} via

+Note there is a relative factor of $2x$ connecting the helicity $F_0$ and the longitudinal $F_L$ structure functions.

-Translating the above relations into the master formula for the TMCs for the light-front approach yields:
+Translating the above relations into the formulae for the TMCs in the light-front approach yields: